DaDaDadeo/Cycle-Print-To-PDF/README.md

 The shell script loads the two primary GetCycle applications, GetCycle and sertcp.
 The shell script provides the opening commands for the two applications with the required arguments (configurations).

-One of the GetCycle functions is to receive serial data from a serial printer port of a controller, store the data to a file named active_log.txt and at the same time forward the data to an Ethernet printer port.
+One of the GetCycle functions is to receive serial or tcp socket data from an automation PLC, store the data to a file named active_log.txt and at the same time forward the data to an Ethernet printer port.
 The data is not filtered or changed.
 The application that performs this is the binary sertcp program.

 The GetCycle application is a compiled binary program using C programming language.
 The function is to periodically check the text file active_log.txt and determine whether a cycle has